codeminus/framework/codeminus/app-skeleton/assets/img/README.md

-Your application images go on this folder
+Your application images goes on this folder